 According to critic J. A. Bryant, the group’s goal as “The Fugitive poets” was simply “to demonstrate that a group of Southerners could produce important work in the medium, devoid of sentimentality and carefully crafted,” with special attention to the traditional prosodic techniques of meter, stanza, and rhyme.
-One member, John Crowe Ransom, had an enormous influence on an entire generation of poets and fellow academics, who subscribed to the doctrines he described in The New Criticism (1941), which restricted literary analysis to the text itself, rather than the cultural and historical context from which the text emerged.
+One member, John Crowe Ransom, had an enormous influence on an entire generation of poets and fellow academics, who subscribed to the doctrines he described in The New Criticism (New Directions, 1941), which restricted literary analysis to the text itself, rather than the cultural and historical contexts from which the text emerged.

-Some of The Fugitive poets went on to form a second group, the Agrarians, whose 1930 manifesto of essays, I’ll Take My Stand, remains a controversial document in the development of Southern literature.
-The thesis of many of the anthology’s essays—a rejection of industrialism for the agrarian way of life—was undermined by some of the contributors’ unquestioning embrace of the South’s past, “a past whose legacy included segregation and white supremacy” (Paul V. Murphy, The Rebuke of History).
+Some of the Fugitive poets went on to form a second group, the Agrarians, whose 1930 manifesto of essays, I’ll Take My Stand: The South and the Agrarian Tradition (Harper & Brothers), remains a controversial document in the development of Southern literature.
+The thesis of many of the anthology’s essays—a rejection of industrialism for the agrarian way of life—was undermined by some of the contributors’ unquestioning embrace of the South’s antebellum past, “a past whose legacy included segregation and white supremacy” (Paul V. Murphy, The Rebuke of History: The Southern Agrarians and American Conservative Thought, the University of North Carolina Press, 2001).
 Other contributors, like Warren, rejected segregation in favor of constructing a more humane and just New South.